Florida man who buried dead mother in back yard for Social...

 Jacksonville's 24-Hour News, Weather and Traffic

-A Green Cove Springs man who buried his dead mother in the backyard so he could keep collecting Social Security and pension benefits has been sentenced to federal prison.
+A 57-year-old Green Cove Springs man who buried his dead mother in the back yard so he could keep collecting Social Security and pension benefits has been sentenced to federal prison.

-Brian Lee Adams, 57, collected more than $33,000 in benefits before admitting to his daughter that his mother, Janelle Adams, had died of natural causes a year earlier, officials said.
+Brian Lee Adams collected more than $33,000 in benefits before admitting to his daughter that his mother, Janelle Adams, had died of natural causes a year earlier, officials said.

 “Adams stated to (his daughter) that he had not reported the death so he would continue to receive her Social Security benefits,” Brian Adams’ federal plea agreement said.